 Backpacking the Wild Coast and Coffee Bay

 The Wild Coast gets its name from, well, its wild coast.
-Keep in mind that the N2 isn’t as close to the ocean as it appears, so driving to all of the beachside towns along the Wild Coast is a trek.
+Keep in mind that the N2 isn’t as close to the ocean as it appears, so driving to all of the beachside towns along the Wild Coast is a trek and it’s best to ensure that you’ve packed properly for this part of your South Africa trip.
 You have to drive an out-and-back, windy single lane road to get to Coffee Bay, Dwesa Nature Reserve, Morgan Bay, etc.